-Design and Development of Photovoltaic Planning Installation using an Unmanned Aerial Vehicle Image in Politeknik Kuching Sarawak
+Design and Development of Photovoltaic Planning Installation Using an Unmanned Aerial Vehicle Image in Politeknik Kuching Sarawak

 Authors

-• Lee Kong Fah Department of Civil Engineering, Politeknik Kuching Sarawak, KM 22, Jalan Matang, Petra Jaya, 93250 Kuching, Sarawak, Malaysia.
+• Kong Fah Lee Department of Civil Engineering, Politeknik Kuching Sarawak, KM 22, Jalan Matang, Petra Jaya, 93250 Kuching, Sarawak, Malaysia.

 • Christopher Suresh Martin Department of Civil Engineering, Politeknik Kuching Sarawak, KM 22, Jalan Matang, Petra Jaya, 93250 Kuching, Sarawak, Malaysia.